bedrocklinux/bedrocklinux-website/markdown/1.0beta2/configure.md

   framework settings will then ensure it is accessible in the other strata.

 - Order matters.
 Any mount point which contains a directory in which another device will be mounted should be mounted first.
-For example, `/bedrock/strata` should be mounted *before* `/bedrock/strata/global/home`.
-  Generally, shorter paths should be mounted first.

 Additionally, the default framework should be made aware of some of these additional mount points; place such changes into